A chronology of key events:

 1975 - November - Dahomey is renamed the People's Republic of Benin.

-1980 - ANR unanimously elects Kerekou as president.
-Kerekou is the sole contender.
+1980 - Parliament unanimously elects sole contender Mr Kerekou as president.

 1981 - Members of the former presidential council are released from house arrest.

-1984 - ANR increases the terms of the president and people's commissioners from three to five years.
-The number of people's commissioners is reduced from 336 to 196.
+1984 - Parliament increases the terms of the president and MPs ("people's commissioners") from three to five years.
+The number of commissioners is reduced from 336 to 196.

 1988 - Two unsuccessful coup attempts.

-1989 - Elections are held; a list of 206 people's commissioners is approved.
-Benin agrees to IMF and World Bank economic adjustment measures.
+1989 - Benin agrees to IMF and World Bank economic adjustment measures.

-1989 - President Kerekou re-elected for a third term.
-Marxism-Leninism is abandoned as Benin's official ideology.
+1989 - President Kerekou re-elected for a third term, drops Marxism as Benin's official ideology.
 Anti-government strikes and demonstrations take place.

 1990 - Unrest continues.
 President Kerekou meets dissident leaders.
 Agreement on constitutional reform and multi-candidate presidential elections is reached.